 This course examines the metaphysical presuppositions present in classic Chinese texts such as Zhuangzi, Dao De Jing, and Huainanzi, and investigates how these presuppositions shaped Chinese technological and scientific practices such as traditional Chinese medicine.

 This Course was last offered in Semester 2 - 2015.

-3. Develop high level written and oral skills in presenting issues concerning philosophies of non-European cultures
+3. Develop high level written skills in presenting issues concerning Chinese philosophy.

 This course replaces PHIL3140.
 If you have successfully completed PHIL3140 you cannot enrol in this course.

 At least 10 units of PHIL courses at 1000 level, or 40 units of any courses at any level.

 Essay: Final Essay